Adolescent Depression

 How does depression affect teenage brain networks?

-Depression disrupts communication between the salience network and default mode network, explaining why depressed teenagers struggle with attention and get trapped in rumination patterns.
+Depression disrupts communication between the salience network (which filters important information) and the default mode network (active during self-reflection), explaining why depressed teenagers struggle with attention and get trapped in negative thought patterns.

 Read more